While barriers to scale are endemic to the tech ecosystem, they’re top-of-mind in cleantech. We break down the funding gap in the cleantech market.

 Despite high growth potential in the Canadian market, cleantech faces a challenge endemic to the tech ecosystem—a start-up to scale-up support gap.
 Generally, cleantech start-ups are at the pilot and demonstration and early adoption stages of technology readiness.
 The reluctance to innovate and take on the potential technology risk of a cleantech product is a barrier to adoption by potential purchasers of clean technologies.
 Some cleantech projects are first-of-its-kind (FOAK), requiring a unique commercial plant to be built—a risk for institutional project finance investors, and high-cost for venture capital (VC) investors.
 As cleantech companies work to refine their solutions, they’re also struggling to obtain extra patient capital for their continued research, development, and operations.
 This is underscored by a wealth of research that isn’t being commercialized compared to other markets.
 In fact, private R&D spending in Canada is four times less than its US counterparts.

-With challenge comes an opportunity.
-Peter McArthur, VP, National Cleantech Lead, has first-hand experience with Canada’s advances in the cleantech ecosystem.
-He breaks down the gap in the cleantech funding landscape, how founders can deploy strategic capital, and the importance of connectivity between stakeholders across the ecosystem to move towards increased commercialization.
+RBCx has first-hand experience with Canada’s advances in the cleantech ecosystem.
+We break down the gap in the cleantech funding landscape, how founders can deploy strategic capital, and the importance of connectivity between stakeholders across the ecosystem to move towards increased commercialization.

 What is your current lament with the cleantech ecosystem?